m

 Syn isn’t like any other surround processor.
 It’s not digital.
 It supports no standard.
 Its all-analog processing doesn’t use any steering.
 It was developed by producing a simple matrix prototype, then tweaking it with analog computing techniques until it provided enjoyable, realistic results.
 This meant the development of two exclusive controls—Width and Presence—as well as specific headphone shaping and matrix cross-mixing.

-By "designed and built in Texas," this is what we mean: the vast majority of the total production cost of Syn—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Syn—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
 Our chassis are made in California.
-Our PCBs are made in Utah or Nevada, and it all comes together in Texas.
+Our PCBs are made in California or Nevada, and it all comes together in our Corpus Christi facility.

 Main L/R